 If your OS and browser comply with Apple Pay prerequisites (an iOS or macOS device with Safari, and an Apple sandbox account) an example of Paysafe Request in action will be displayed below.
 If you do not meet these prerequisites, a message to that effect is displayed instead.
 The example does not make a real payment, and no money is transferred.

 The token returned can then be used to make a payment using the Card Payments API.

 Before you begin, you need to obtain your standard server-to-server API key and a single-use token–generating API key from the merchant back office.

 The obtain a single-use token–generating key:

-- Login to the test back office.
-Sign in with the username and password you used when signing up for the test account.
-You should now see the API key page.
+- Login to the Test back office.
+Sign in with the username and password you used when signing up for the Test account.
+You should now be able to view the Settings > API Key page.

 - In the Single-Use Token area, click the Create button.

 - You will receive a security token by email.
 Enter this token and click Next.

 The Single-Use Token area in the API Key page updates to show the username and password for the single-use token API key.